Meredith Manor vs. other equine colleges

 Not only do our accreditations provide credibility to our programs and our graduates, our ACCET accreditation enables students enrolled in 36-week or longer programs to apply for federal financial aid including: Pell Grants, Direct Subsidized and Unsubsidized Loans, Stafford Loans, and Plus Loans for those who qualify.

 Meredith Manor provides a lifetime job placement service to our graduates.
 We receive requests for employment from a variety of businesses searching for qualified applicants – our graduates!
 In their final quarter, our graduating students may begin contacting prospective employers through our Job Book listings.
 We assist in preparing resumes, giving references, and with the initial call or letter.
 Although Meredith Manor cannot guarantee employment, our most recent statistics show that over 85% of our graduates gain employment within ninety days of graduation.

 Following graduation, Meredith Manor alumni continue to have access to our job book listings, we post links to their business website, etc. For an idea of the types of initial jobs our graduates get immediately following graduation visit our Graduate Job Placement page.
-For an idea of what our graduates are currently doing in the industry, see our Feature Graduates, our Graduate Website Links, and our Graduate Guest Book.
+For an idea of what our graduates are currently doing in the industry, see our Feature Alumni and our Graduate Website Links.

 Meredith Manor has continuously researched the horse industry, designed the facilities, and developed the educational programs that will give our students the training, experience, and confidence needed for their future careers.
 If you share our passion for horses and dream of a career in the equine industry, fill out our Catalog Request Form and take the first step in turning your dreams into a reality.